jerpint/RAGTheDocs/README.md

 - **RAG Interface:** It comes built-in with a gradio UI for users to interact with [Buster 🤖](https://github.com/jerpint/buste) our RAG agent.

 - **Customization Options:** Tailor RAGtheDocs prompts and settings with customizable settings and options.

+## Disclaimers ❗

+* This is a quickly hacked together side-project.
+This code should be considered experimental at best.

+* This library will automatically call OpenAI APIs for you (for embeddings and chatGPT).

+* Use at your own risk! ⚠️